SAP vs NetSuite: The Main Differences Explained

 An Enterprise Resource Planning software, mostly known as ERP, allows organisations to track and manage information across all your various departments and business functions, covering accounting to CRM to supply chain management and beyond.
 The software can dramatically improve your business efficiencies, regardless of size or industry.
 Historically, ERP has been a popular option for the manufacturing industry.

-Perhaps it’s not a surprise that both SAP and NetSuite have a similar background, having been developed in the 1990s and their customer base comprise thousands of people worldwide.
+Perhaps it’s not a surprise that both SAP and NetSuite have a similar background, having both been developed in the 1990s and their customer base comprise thousands of people worldwide.
 Their systems have been built organically from the ground up, rather than integrating stand-alone applications, which allows their users to interact with a single data source and obtain full view of their business processes in one system.

 - SAP can effortlessly manage supply chain, inventory, product lifecycle, CRM, finance, and human resources in one place

 - The solution will also provide you with access to business intelligence and analytical tools that will further help you streamline your business and give you a competitive edge

 - Designed to help SMEs take better control of their business

 - NetSuite, on the other hand, is targeted towards fast-growing mid-size business and large enterprises

 - Automates all aspects of business, including areas such as financial management, fixed assets, billing and inventory management

 - Can be used by everyone in the business, from top management to clerical staff

 - Provides a customisable view of KPIs relevant to their role

 Deployment: SAP vs NetSuite

 One of the main differences between SAP and NetSuite is the mode of deployment.